 ELECTRICAL ENGINEERING AND COMPUTER SCIENCE

-THE DEPARTMENT OF ELECTRICAL ENGINEERING AND COMPUTER SCIENCE (EECS) AT VANDERBILT UNIVERSITY is seeking candidates for a tenured/tenure-track (T/TK) faculty position in Computer Science.
-Appointments at all ranks will be considered, with a preference for candidates at the assistant professor level.
-The areas of primary emphasis are Big Data, Data Visualization, and/or Cyber-physical Systems.
+THE DEPARTMENT OF ELECTRICAL ENGINEERING AND COMPUTER SCIENCE (EECS) AT VANDERBILT UNIVERSITY is seeking candidates for two tenured/tenure-track (T/TK) faculty positions in Computer Science.
+Appointments at all ranks will be considered; we prefer to fill at least one position at the assistant professor level.
+The areas of primary emphasis are Big Data and Cyber-physical Systems.
 The Vanderbilt CS program provides a unique, collaborative, and interdisciplinary research environment that spans a wide range of topics in Computer Science.
 New trans-institutional programs are creating opportunities for research on issues of broad significance that create and extend collaborations across multiple fields.
-Average T/TK faculty funding is ~$1M per year from DARPA, DoD, NASA, NIH, NSF, and many industry sponsors.
+We seek an active, culturally and academically diverse faculty of the highest caliber, skilled in both scholarship and teaching.
+Average T/TK faculty funding is nearly ~$1M per year from DARPA, DoD, NASA, NIH, NSF, and many industry sponsors.
 All junior faculty members hired during the past decade have received prestigious young investigator awards, such as NSF CAREER and DARPA CSSG.
-Successful candidates are expected to (1) teach at the undergraduate and graduate levels, (2) develop and grow vigorous programs of externally funded research, and (3) strengthen the CS program’s research areas and enhance the School of Engineering’s strategic directions in health care and medicine, security, energy and natural resources, and entertainment.
+Successful candidates are expected to (1) teach at the undergraduate and graduate levels, (2) develop and grow vigorous programs of externally funded research, and (3) strengthen the CS program’s research areas and enhance the School of Engineering’s strategic directions in health care and medicine, security, and energy and natural resources.

-Vanderbilt University is an equal-opportunity, affirmative-action employer.
-We strongly encourage applications from women and members of under-represented minority groups.
-Applications should be submitted on-line at https://academicjobsonline.org/ajo/jobs/4547.
+Vanderbilt University is an equal opportunity, affirmative action employer that aspires to become a leader among peer institutions in making meaningful and lasting progress in responding to the needs and concerns of women and members of under-represented minority groups.
+Applications should be submitted online at: https://academicjobsonline.org/ajo/jobs/6129.
 For more information, please visit our web site: http://engineering.vanderbilt.edu/eecs/.
-Applications will be reviewed on a rolling basis, with an initial deadline of December 15, 2014, but will be accepted until the position is filled.
+Applications will be reviewed on a rolling basis, with an initial deadline of December 1, 2015, but will be accepted until the positions are filled.

 Founded in 1873, Vanderbilt is a private, coeducational university with approximately 6,700 undergraduates and 5,200 graduate and professional students.
 Vanderbilt University is an equal-opportunity, affirmative-action employer.